• Skip to main content

 Ingredient #2.
 Instead of refined, white sugar, monk fruit/erythritol!
 The ideal low-carb sweetener for baking CRISP cookies.
 It measures 1:1 and tastes almost exactly like "real" sugar!

-What's in Healthy Oreos?
+Ingredients in Healthy Oreos

 Ingredient #3.
 Avocado oil for an unrefined, healthy oil with a neutral taste.
 I buy mine from Aldi 🙂